LightHouse Staff1 Commenton Oral History: Gil Johnson reflects on eight decades of blindness training, advocacy and community

 It’s a philosophy that we share at LightHouse, and one that led MAD Lab designer and longtime Burner Julie Sadlier to debut a one-of-a-kind tactile Burning Man map two years ago.
 In other words, a Burning Man map for blind people .

 This year, we’ve updated and improved the hybrid tactile-visual map for Burning Man 2017.
-Thanks to the business loans we got, we were able to complete the maps without a problem.
+We were able to complete the maps without a problem.
 The maps, with updated art placement, will be available at several locations in Black Rock City, including the Playa Information Booth, Mobility Camp and the CBT Project (at 7 and Fire), and here at the LightHouse headquarters starting August 23.
-To pre-order a map, contact our Adaptations Store at 1-888-400-8933 or firstname.lastname@example.org.
+To pre-order a map, contact our Adaptations Store at 1-888-400-8933 or email@example.com.

 Calling it “awesome, no matter your level of sight,” The Atlantic’s CityLab aptly pointed out that you don’t have to be blind to use our map.
 Complete with braille, visual, and tactile representations of the event’s streets, information booths, first aid tents, restrooms, bus stops, camping, parking, and notable attractions such as artwork, Mobility Camp, The Temple and of course, The Man, the map is a great tool for anybody getting to know the festival – and one that is equally accessible to those with no vision.
 Now that’s radical inclusivity.